johnmathews/johnmathews.github.io.old/content/pages/about.md

 I'm on [LinkedIn](https://www.linkedin.com/in/johnmathews1), and my most recent projects are on [GitHub](http://www.github.com/johnmathews).
 My CV is available in [word]({attach}/documents/John_Mathews_CV.docx) and [PDF]({attach}/documents/John_Mathews_CV.pdf) formats, and is on [Google](https://drive.google.com/file/d/0B2dxj_prWJiwT09OS1lBN0hwa3M/view?usp=sharing).

 Information about my work researching silos and granular flows at increased gravities can be found [here]({filename}../articles/silos.md).
+If you'd like to know when I publish something new, please [subscribe]({filename}../pages/subscribe.md) for updates!